 In July 2015, the Company completed the sale of approximately 3 Units consisting of 3 shares of its common stock, Series A Warrants to purchase up to approximately 8 common shares ("Series A Warrants") and Series B Warrants to purchase Units consisting of up to approximately 3 common shares ("Series B Warrants") and 8 Series A Warrants pursuant to an underwriting agreement.
 The Company received proceeds of \$7.0 million, with net cash proceeds after related expenses from this transaction of \$6.0 million.
 Of those proceeds the Company allocated an estimated fair value of \$3.4 million to the Series A and Series B Warrants.
 During the year ended December 31, 2016, approximately 1 Series B Warrant was exercised for net proceeds of approximately \$0.8 million.
-The remaining 3 Series B Warrant exercises, an additional 1 Series A Warrant was issued.
+The remaining 3 Series B Warrants expired on January 29, 2016 and the related liability was credited to Change in the fair value of the warrant liability.
+As a result of the Series B Warrant exercises, an additional 1 Series A Warrant was issued.
 The exercise price of the Series A Warrants is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and is subject to anti-dilution adjustments for any issuance of common stock or rights to acquire common stock for consideration per share less than the exercise price of the warrants.
 At December 31, 2017, the July 2015 Series A Warrants were exercisable at \$24,500 with approximately 9 warrants outstanding.
 The Series A Warrants have a five-year term.
-There was approximately 1 July 2015 Series A Warrants exercised during the year ended December 31, 2017 for proceeds of approximately \$15,000.
+There was approximately 1 July 2015 Series A Warrant exercised during the year ended December 31, 2017 for proceeds of approximately \$15,000.
 There was approximately 1 July 2015 Series A Warrants exercised during the year ended December 31, 2016 for proceeds of \$0.4 million.

 In June 2016, the Company entered into a SPA pursuant to which the Company issued \$35.0 million in principal face amount of the Notes and related Series C Warrants to purchase 40 additional shares of the Company's common stock.
 The Company allocated an estimated fair value of \$27.8 million to the Series C Warrants.
 Pursuant to the Warrant Repurchase Agreements, each investor agreed to a Controlled Account Release, in an aggregate amount equal to \$7.9 million, which funds in each case are to be paid to the respective investor, in exchange for cancellation of the Series C Warrants issued to each investor under the SPA.
-During 2017, 224,000 common shares and rights to receive 217,800 common shares were issued to satisfy the Notes.
+During 2017, 224,000 common shares and rights to receive 217,800 common shares were issued to satisfy the Notes